-The 570S uses the same 3.8-litre twin-turbo V8 that serves throughout the McLaren line-up – right up to the £1.98m P1 GTR – although it has been modified extensively for this application.
+The 570S uses the same Ricardo-sourced twin-turbo V8 that serves throughout the McLaren line-up – right up to the £1.98m P1 GTR.

-Compared to the 650S’s power unit the engine is 30 per cent different with new internals and valve gear.
-Rated at 562bhp at 7500rpm and 443lb ft from 5000rpm the 570S’s engine is some way down on the 650S’s (641bhp and 500lb ft), but it has the same high redline and linear torque curve.
-The flat-plane crank V8 uses a dry sump lubrication system and a stop-start function is included for the first time on a McLaren.
+Compared to the 650S’s 3.8-litre power unit the engine is 30 percent different with new internals and valve gear.
+In this application it’s rated at 562bhp at 7500rpm and 443lb ft from 5000rpm the 570S’s engine; some way down on the old 650S’s (641bhp and 500lb ft), but keeps the same high redline and linear torque curve.
+The flat-plane crank V8 uses a dry sump lubrication system and a stop-start function is included.

 Like all McLarens, the 570S is built around a very light, stiff carbon fibre tub.
 Called MonoCell II, the chassis is similar to that of the 650S but it’s been adapted to improve access to the cabin – the Sports Series is billed as an everyday sports car rather than an occasional use supercar, after all.
 Notably, 80mm has been trimmed out of the sill height to ease ingress and egress.